Explore Study Opportunities

 AvoCog

 Avocados contain many nutrients beneficial for the brain.
-The AvoCog Study is a 12-week dietary intervention trial, that includes the consumption of avocados.
+The AvoCog Study is a 12-week dietary intervention trial that includes the consumption of avocados.
 Participants will have a total of four in-person study visits at The University of Kansas Medical Center campus.
-These visits will include various assessments, including MRI, blood sampling, questionnaires, and memory and thinking tests.
+These visits will include various assessments, such as MRI, blood sampling, questionnaires, and memory and thinking tests.

 Who can participate?
-Older adults aged 65-85 who eat less than 2 avocados per month.
+Older adults aged 65-85 who eat fewer than 2 avocados per month.

 What are the study procedures?